PixelStudiosDev/pixelstudiosdev.github.io/docs/guilds/configuration/main-config.md

       enabled: false
       #Refresh rate in seconds of data between servers
       refresh: 10
+      #Delay in milli seconds from the player's join in the server and the sending of the join message
+      join-delay: 50

     #True for printing in console of the plugin database actions and other things
     debug: false